chrismilheim/react-sensor-meters/README.md

 This component operates on that principal.
 Give it a higher number, the meter will have low fill.
 Give it a lower number the meter will have more fill.

 This meter changes the color of the plant leaves as water depletes.
-100% - 60% green leaves = plant is watered, 60% - 30% brown leaves = plant should be water soon, 30% - 0% black leaves = plant has no water.
+100% - 60% green leaves = plant is watered, 60% - 30% brown leaves = plant should be watered soon, 30% - 0% black leaves = plant has no water.

 ![alt text](https://github.com/chrismilheim/react-sensor-meters/blob/main/components/img/waterPlant.png?raw=true)